 Old Friend: Him and Thel here, to the point that R'tas outright says that he's proud to meet his end at his side when it looks like they're going to die

 Pet the Dog: Expresses genuine gratitude towards Sindri upon learning that he was the one who got R'tas and Thel reinforcements and saved their lives from Necrons

-Adaptational Badass: Inverted.
-Here they lack their incredible Healing Factor and are not quite as invincible as they are in actual 40k continuity besides.
+Adaptational Wimp: Here they lack their incredible Healing Factor and are not quite as invincible as they are in actual 40k continuity besides.
 But at the same time they're still incredibly dangerous and more than a match for the Eldar, humans, Covenant, and Daemons

 Curb-Stomp Battle: Dished one out to a small army of Covenant and Daemons, killing all of them except Thel and R'tas and having over two dozen soldiers to spare.
 The surprise arrival of Covenant vehicles managed to destroy them though.

 Composite Character: The Necrons having the role most commonly held by the Sentinels and in Halo 4 the Prometheans